statycc/pymwp/guide/example_while.md

 ```

 This program contains decision logic, a while loop, and multiple variables.
-Determining if a "polynomial growth bound" exists is not immediate by inspection.
+Determining if a polynomial growth bound exists is not immediate by inspection.
 It is therefore an interesting candidate for analysis with pymwp!